zjchao/octavia/specs/version0.5/housekeeping-manager-interface.rst

 ----------------

-Developers of other modules need to be aware that amphorae may be created, deleted, or saved for diagnosis by this daemon.
+Developers of other modules need to be aware that amphorae may be created, deleted, or saved for diagonsis by this daemon.

 Implementation